-Trusts come in many different forms but they can solve many of the risks and uncertainties faced by an individual looking to protect their assets after they have gone.
-We can advise you on your situation and recommend the best way to protect your assets and your loved ones.
+Trusts can solve many of the risks and uncertainties faced by an individual who wants to protect their assets after they have died.

 Trusts can offer you protection from:

-- Certain individuals who aren’t provided for you in your Will being able to contest it
+- Certain individuals who aren’t provided for in your Will being able to contest it

 - Children from a previous relationship not being provided for should you die before a new spouse or partner